aurovrata/cf7-multislide/README.txt

 2. Define the current slide and the total number of slides.

 == Changelog ==

+= 1.1.1 =
+* fixed a bug which checked for security nonce on all cf7 forms, including those not using multislide tags

 = 1.1 =
 * updated to reflect changes in Contact Form 7 v4.6
 * fixed jquery bug in tag generator